KIT-IBT/RESILIENT/README.md

 RulE baSed atrIaL fIber gENeraTor.

 ## Overview
 RESILIENT is a rule-based artial fiber generator for generating bi-atrial fibers and interatrial bridges.
-The algortihm was developed at IBT and published in Wachter et al. 2015 [[1](#1)].
+The algorithm was developed at IBT and published in Wachter et al. 2015 [[1](#1)].
 The algrothim works with triangle, terahedron and voxel meshes.
 The fibers are based on 22 seedpoints: 9 in the right atrium and 13 in the left atrium.
 They have to be selected by the user as described in [[1](#1)].

 ## Dependencies
 To install and run RESILIENT, you need: